vincentbavitz/obsidian-smart-transcription-backend/README.md

 ### Transcribe Audio Endpoint `/transcribe`

 To transcribe an audio file, send a POST request to `http://{HOST}:1337/transcribe`.
-Ensure your reequet format is using form-data, setting the `audio_file` field to the binary data of your audio file.
+Ensure your request format is using form-data, setting the `audio_file` field to the binary data of your audio file.

 ## Server Setup